ocalzada/DS-Unit-3-Sprint-2-SQL-and-Databases/SC10/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+The relationship between `Employee` and `Territory` was one-to-many, meaning one employee assigned to many territories but not more than one distinct `territory` was assigned to more than one employee.
+In addition, if you join the Employee, EmployeeTerritory and Territory tables, you would see this is the case as well.
+Where 2 territories might be in the same city (say New York), but its territoryID is distinct for each territory (even though its the same city).
+Also, no two territories (and for the most part Cities as well) were assigned to the same employee.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  MongoDB is a nonSQL, document-oriented programing DB that is unstructured(without schema).
+Its approprite use includes situations where you may want to prototype or scale something fast and quickly, since it scales horizontally (i.e. uses many small computers).
+It should also be used to manage "big data" (TBs of data).
+However, mongoDB creates technical debt that will accumulate overtime and  will be paid with traning costs later.
+So, it's great for startups that are seeking venture capital quickly and need show a product that has "good enough" guarantees.
+Therefore, it's not appropriate in situations where strict ACID guarantees are required, such as atomicity, consistency, isolation, durability.
+Banking transactions is one case where a SQL DB is more appropriate, especially if the company is more established with many important users.

 - What is "NewSQL", and what is it trying to achieve?
+NewSQL is the next generation of SQl databases.
+It aims to bring "the best of both worlds: SQL and nonSQL DB's."
+NewSQL's goal is to combine the transactional ACID guarantees of SQL DB's with the horizontal scalability of nonSQL DB's.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this